jsoxford/node-wirc/README.md

 ## Getting started

-To get started install node, then run `npm install` and try running one of the example apps, for example:
+To get started install node, then run `npm install` and try running one of the example apps.

+To use any of the example apps you'll need to enter your car's serial number (which is a string, not a number!).

+### Browser stream

     node examples/browserStream.js

-This example connects to a car (you'll need to enter your car's serial number) and streams its camera data to a server at `http://localhost:8000/`.
+This example connects to a car and streams its camera data to a server at `http://localhost:8000/`.

+### Do-a-little-dance

 Another good example is: